• Skip to primary navigation

 Tempering

-2-3 no red chilies, increase/decrease according to your spice level
+• 2 or 3 red chilies increase/decrease according to your spice level

 • When it comes to touchable warm, add a teaspoon of oil and knead it to a soft dough.
 Grease your hands with oil and start making small marble-sized balls out of it.

-• Arrange the balls in a steamer or an idly plate and steam cook for 5-10 minutes.
+• Arrange the balls in a steamer or an idly plate and steam cook for 5-8 minutes.
+Switch of the heat.
+Let is sit in the hot steamer for another 2 minutes.
 Take it out of the steamer.
-Let it cool for 5-10 minutes.
+Let it cool well.

 • Now add sliced carrots and capsicums.
 Add salt to it, cover and cook for 10 minutes in a simmer flame.